Maintaining Status

 "SEVIS Foreign Address"

-Having an emergency contact can be crucial in various situations.
-Your emergency contact should be someone who needs to be notified if something happens to you, and they should know you well personally.
-It's important to review and update your emergency contact information regularly.
-Please note: Do not list yourself as your own emergency contact.
+Having an emergency contact is important in case something happens to you.
+Your emergency contact should be someone who knows you well and should be notified in case of an emergency.
+Remember to review and update this information regularly.
+Note: Do not list yourself as your own emergency contact.

 We recommend that students provide at least two emergency contacts in the online Student Center: